sethgis/Wind-Erosion-Modelling/source/Service/Forest Canopy Density.rst

     System Product Selection (FCD)

-2. Select the values\attributes to fill in the selection slots as shown in the figure below.
+2. Select the values\attributes to fill in the form as shown in the figure below.

 .. figure:: ../_static/Images/canopy_selection.png